clj/kom/README.md

 * `default` - default value to return if the field is not present in InvenTree response
 * `default_type` - the type of the default value if it should not be a string

+The `source` field can access nested structures (mappings only) can be accessed using dot notation, e.g.: `metadata.kicad.footprints`.
+Use one of the following key prefixes to access other information:

+* `metadata.` - access data from the metadata table.

+When none of these prefixes are used, keys are looked up in the data returned by the Parts API.

 ### KiCad Configuration

 Create a `inventree.kicad_dbl` file with a valid configuration (see the [KiCad documentation on Database Libraries](https://docs.kicad.org/master/en/eeschema/eeschema.html#database-libraries)), e.g.: